Global Voltage Reference Guide for Lighting Fixtures

 | Japan | 100V | 50/60Hz | A, B |

-Many modern electronics—and some lighting drivers—support dual-voltage (100–240V, 50–60Hz).
+Many modern lighting drivers support dual-voltage (100–240V).
 These can be used across regions without a transformer, though a plug adapter may still be needed.

-Email our team at info@lubrel.com and share your country/region, ceiling type, and the product link.
-We’ll advise the correct voltage option, socket type (e.g., E26/E27), and installation notes.
+Email our team at info@lubrel.com with your country and the product link.
+We’ll advise the correct voltage and socket type (e.g., E26/E27).